Livestock & Grazing

 Feed System Architecture

-• Monogastric pools: monogastric_low_quality, monogastric_grain, monogastric_energy, monogastric_protein
+• Monogastric pools: monogastric_low_quality, monogastric_grain, monogastric_protein

 This categorization enables the model to: